Mulled wine: Other countries

-In the Czech Republic, mulled wine is called svařené víno ("boiled wine"), colloquially svařák.
-In Slovakia, mulled wine is called varené víno ("boiled wine"), and is usually served during the Christmas season.
+In the Czech Republic, mulled wine is called svařené víno ('boiled wine'), colloquially svařák.
+In Slovakia, mulled wine is called varené víno ('boiled wine'), and is usually served during the Christmas season.

 In France, vin chaud ('hot wine') typically consists of red wine mixed with honey, cinnamon, and orange.
 It must not be too sweet.
 Beverage noted in the Alps for winter sports.
 In Geneva, Switzerland, vin chaud is consumed during the festivities surrounding L'Escalade.

-In Hungary, forralt bor ("boiled wine") is typically made from the country's popular Egri Bikavér and spiced with cinnamon, sugar and cloves.
+In Hungary, forralt bor ('boiled wine') is typically made from the country's popular Egri Bikavér and spiced with cinnamon, sugar and cloves.
 Sometimes Amaretto is added for extra taste.

-In Italy, mulled wine is typical in the northern part of the country and is called vin brulé (from the French vin brûlé, "burnt wine", though the expression is not used in France).
+In Italy, mulled wine is typical in the northern part of the country and is called vin brülé (from the French vin brûlé, 'burnt wine', though the expression is not used in France).

-In Latvia, it is called karstvīns ("hot wine").
+In Latvia, it is called karstvīns ('hot wine').
 When out of wine, it is prepared using grape (or currant) juice and Riga Black Balsam.
-In Lithuania, it is called glintveinas or karštas vynas ("hot wine").
+In Lithuania, it is called glintveinas or karštas vynas ('hot wine').

 In Romania, vin fiert is typically made with cinnamon, sugar and oranges.
 Red wine is the most common type but white wine is also used.
 In Moldova vin fiert is made from red wine with black pepper and honey.

-In the Netherlands and Belgium, the drink is known as bisschopswijn ('bishop's wine').
-Bisschopswijn is drunk during the Sinterklaas holidays.
+In some parts of the Netherlands and Belgium, the drink is known as bisschopswijn ('bishop's wine'), but not generally.
+Bisschopswijn is drunk during the Sinterklaas holidays in did regions, but a majority of the Netherlands calls it Glühwijn and it's drunk throughout December, usually closer to Christmas period than Sinterklaas.